 - 1. That all equipment is safe and secure.
 Bow balls, Heel restraints and other safety measures, which are deemed necessary by British Rowing, the safety adviser or the chief Umpire, must be in place and must be adequate for purpose.
-Boat checks may be carried out during the regatta on all boats being presented to race and each boat will have to pass the check before being allowed to race. - 2.
+Boat checks may be carried out during the regatta on all boats being presented to race.
+Spot checks will be performed and crews/equipment found not meeting the standard will not be allowed to race. - 2.
 That inexperienced crews have experienced coxswains. - 3.
-That coxswains are suitably dressed for all variations in weather conditions and must wear an adequate buoyancy aid or life jacket. - 4.
+That coxswains are suitably dressed for all variations in weather conditions and must wear an adequate buoyancy aid or life jacket.
+Those coxes that are in front loader boats must wear a manually operated inflating life jacket. - 4.
 That competitors are aware of the safety rules and crew instructions and have been instructed in capsize drill. - 5.
-Any competitors found by Umpires, Safety Advisor or Launch crew to be without safety equipment will be returned to the landing stage immediately and will be subject to disqualification at the Chief Umpires discretion. - 6.
+That any competitors without safety equipment should not be allowed to leave the landing stage any crew doing so may be disqualified at the Chief Umpires discretion. - 6.
 All competitors are responsible for proceeding safely, especially to the start or returning to the landing stage must do in single file on the starboard side of the river and allow other river users to proceed in the opposite direction. - 7.
 Competitors should ensure that any incident is brought to the attention of the Launch crew, Regatta officials, the safety Advisor or an umpire. - 8.
-Checks of competitor's eligibility to race may take place throughout the duration of the event.
-Thus it is essential that all competitors comply with British Rowing rules and have their valid racing licences available for inspection.
+Checks of competitor's eligibility to race may take place throughout the duration of the competition.
+Thus it is essential that all competitors comply with British Rowing rules and have their valid racing licences available for inspection. - 9.
+That all boats returning to the landing should turn just after the bridge, crews should not proceed beyond that point as a weir is 400m further downstream.